mrin2810/ultimate-react-course-2024/03-pizza-menu/Notes.md

 # Conditional Rendering using ternary operator

 - Instead of && we use ternery operator, (condition) ? (if true) : (else)

+# Conditional Rendering using multiple returns

+- we can have simple if statements and we can return different things from the data.
+- Useful when entire components are returned conditionally